 forever home..here are kits available now to reserve but some not big/old enough to leave.

-CLICK and CLACK, gray brothers, but selling separately, two years old so a deal at $75 each.
+CLICK and CLACK, gray brothers, but selling separately, 18 months old so a deal at $100 each,

-NOW I have some "chins returned to me" that you might want to adopt--a year old and lived in a
+I have some "chins returned to me" that you might want to adopt--18 months old and lived in a pet

 TO SEE THE KITS, click on CHINS FOR SALE page.